dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 Theorem
 : If $n=2$, $M$ admits a Morse function $f$ such that away from critical points, taking complex tangencies at the preimages $M_c\definedas f\inv(c)$ yield contact structures inducing orientations on $M_x$ agreeing with the induced boundary orientation on $f\inv(-\infty, c)$.

+> A type of filling?
+Etnyre seems to work on this kind of thing.

 Weinstein: symplectic

 Do these structures satisfy an h-principle?